JorjaFox/website/content/_posts-old-blog/2015-10-26-ema-awards-interview.md

 ---
 id: 13777
-title: 'Jorja&#8217;s EMA Awards Interview'
+title: 'Jorja's EMA Awards Interview'
 date: '2015-10-26T15:40:01-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: '"You feel it in your heart, you feel it through your body.
 You just want to get up and do something."'